The Seven Deadly Sins: Cursed by Light

-The Seven Deadly Sins: Cursed by Light (劇場版 七つの大罪 光に呪われし者たち, Gekijōban Nanatsu no Taizai: Hikari ni Norowareshi Mono-tachi) is a 2021 Japanese animated fantasy film based on The Seven Deadly Sins manga series written and illustrated by Nakaba Suzuki, and the second film for the series, following Prisoners of the Sky (2018).
+The Seven Deadly Sins: Cursed by Light (劇場版 七つの大罪 光に呪われし者たち, Gekijōban Nanatsu no Taizai: Hikari ni Norowareshi Mono-tachi) is a 2021 Japanese animated fantasy action film based on The Seven Deadly Sins manga series written and illustrated by Nakaba Suzuki, and the second film for the series, following Prisoners of the Sky (2018).
 The film is directed by Takayuki Hamana, written by Rintarō Ikeda, and produced by Studio Deen.
 The film was released in Japan on July 2, 2021, and followed by its Netflix streaming debut on October 1, 2021.

-The film takes place exactly halfway through the last episode of the fifth season and covers the manga's last chapter.
+The film takes place exactly halfway through the last episode of the fourth season and covers the manga's last chapter.

 Plot

 Six months have passed since the Seven Deadly Sins disbanded after defeating the Demon King and Cath Palug, the previous battle won at the cost of their comrade Escanor.
 Having left Liones with Elizabeth to visit the places she lived at in her previous lives before their coronation, Meliodas encounters his younger brother Zeldris and his beloved Gelda as they were on a similar journey before returning to the Demon Realm.
-The brothers then encounter a fatally wounded demon who reveals the Demon World was taken over by a fairy and a giant, the culprits revealed to be the missing Second Fairy King Dahlia and the "Giant Master Craftsman" Dubs who overpowered the brothers before capturing Meliodas and Elizabeth.
+The brothers then encounter a fatally wounded demon who reveals the Demon World was taken over by a fairy and a giant, the culprits revealed to be the missing Second Fairy King Dahlia and the "Giant Master Craftsman" Dubs who overpower the brothers before capturing Meliodas and Elizabeth.

-Meanwhile, King and Diane have their wedding in the Fairy King's Forest with Ban and Gowther present while King Batra holds a ceremony in Liones to celebrate Elizabeth's return.
+Meanwhile, King and Diane have their wedding in the Fairy King's Forest with Ban and Gowther present while King Bartra holds a ceremony in Liones to celebrate Meliodas and Elizabeth's return.
 But both events are attacked by an army of fairies and giants seeking to punish the Seven Deadly Sins and their allies for ruining the Holy War.
-The Sins manages to defeat the army by disarming them of the weapons Dubs crafted to maintain Dalhia's enchantment on them.
-Back in the Demon World, Zeldris manages to convince his kinsmen to help him free Meliodas and Elizabeth with the brothers managing to defeat Dahlia and Dubs.
+The Sins manage to defeat the army by disarming them of the weapons Dubs crafted to maintain Dalhia's enchantment on them.
+Back in the Demon World, Zeldris manages to convince his kinsmen to help him free Meliodas and Elizabeth, and the brothers swap opponents in order to defeat Dahlia and Dubs.
 But the duo were revealed to be under another's enchantment.